benbovy/4learners_python/README.md

 * 04b - Exploratory Data Analysis II: Time Series and plotting
 * 04c - (optional) Exploratory Data Analysis III: Higher dimensional (spatial) data

-All data sets, all code snippets, all [Jupyter](http://jupyter.org/) notebooks and the `requirements.yml` file(s) for reproducibility are available through this self contained repository.
+All data sets, all code snippets, all [Jupyter](http://jupyter.org/) notebooks and the `environment.yml` file for reproducibility are available through this self contained repository.

 The structure of this repository is outlined below: